-wide.
-PCRM are narrower, rounded and are smaller than the CRM.
-CRM usually is straw to yellow in color, whereas the PCRM usually is pink.
-Color is not always an effective or accurate means of separating the two rust mites.
+PCRM are narrower, smaller and rounded.
+CRM is usually straw to yellow in color, whereas the PCRM is usually pink, but color is not always an effective or accurate means of separating the two rust mites.
 Males and females have an average life span of 6 and 14 days, respectively, at 81°F. In the field, females can live nearly 30 days in the winter.
 The length of the life cycle from egg to adult is 6 days at 81°F.

 PCRM populations can begin to increase in April to early May on new foliage, reaching a peak in mid-June to mid-July, although the time of peak density can vary by several weeks depending on geographical location and weather.
 PCRM are more abundant in drier weather conditions.
-CRM population densities increase in May-July and then decline in late August, but can increase again in late October or early November.
+CRM population densities increase in May-July and then decline in late August but can increase again in late October or early November.
 Mite densities in the fall rarely approach those early in the summer.
 During the summer, CRM are more abundant on fruit and foliage on the outer margins of the tree canopy.
 Generally, the north bottom of the tree canopy is preferred and supports the highest mite populations.
 The least favorable conditions for CRM increase are found in the south top of the tree canopy.

 Visible characteristics of mite injury differ according to variety and fruit maturity.
-When rust mite injury occurs on fruit during exponential growth, before fruit maturity (April to September), epidermal cells are destroyed resulting in smaller fruit.
-These destroyed epidermal cells fracture as the fruit enlarges causing a rough form of russeting known as sharkskin.
-Mature fruit maintains intact epidermal cells and wax layer to take a polished look, referred to as "bronzing".
-Fruit damage by rust mites effects the appearance and reduces grade initially but may lead to reduced size, increased water loss, and increased drop under sever infestation.
+When rust mite injury occurs on fruit during exponential growth, before fruit maturity (April to September), epidermal cells are destroyed, resulting in smaller fruit.
+These destroyed epidermal cells fracture as the fruit enlarges, causing a rough form of russeting known as sharkskin.
+Mature fruit maintains intact epidermal cells and a wax layer to take a polished look referred to as "bronzing."
+Fruit damage by rust mites affects the appearance and reduces grade initially but may also lead to reduced size, increased water loss, and increased drop under severe infestation.

 Leaf injury caused by feeding of CRM exhibits many symptoms on the upper or lower leaf epidermis.
-When injury is severe, the upper cuticle can lose its glossy character, taking on a dull, bronze-like color, and/or patches of yellowish discoloration where wounded epidermal cells have released ethylene.
-Damage to lower leaf surfaces result in collapse of spongy mesophyll cells appearing first as yellow degreened patches and later as necrotic spots.
-With the exception of upper leaf epidermal injury to some specialty varieties, such as Amber-sweet, Fallglo, and Sunburst, defoliation caused by CRM is rarely severe.
+When injury is severe, the upper cuticle can lose its glossy character, taking on a dull, bronze-like color and/or patches of yellowish discolor- ation where wounded epidermal cells have released ethylene.
+Damage to lower leaf surfaces results in collapse of spongy mesophyll cells, appearing first as yellow degreened patches and later as necrotic spots.
+With the exception of upper leaf epidermal injury to some specialty varieties, such as Amber- sweet, Fallglo, and Sunburst, defoliation caused by CRM is rarely severe.

 Leaf injury caused by feeding of PCRM is dramatic at mite densities exceeding 200 or more per leaf.
-Both mature and developing leaves can be affected with varying degrees of leaf distortion, curling under of leaf margins, crinkling of leaf tissues, and ultimate burn and leaf dieback.
+Both mature and developing leaves can be affected with varying degrees of leaf distortion, curling under of leaf margins, crinkling of leaf tis- sues, and ultimately burn and leaf dieback.
 PCRM feeds on the lower leaf surfaces following its movement from overwintering sites on buds in the early spring.
-Later populations move onto fruit and then back to leaves as the mite migrates or disperses and then decline.
+Later populations move onto fruit and then back to leaves as the mites migrate or disperse, and then decline.

 Many scientific methods for sampling or scouting rust mite populations have been described.
-Of these, three general approaches are in widespread use: 1) determining the percentage of fruit and/or leaves infested with rust mites; 2) qualitative rating scales; and 3) individual adult mite counts taken from fruit on randomly selected trees.
-These sampling approaches are similar in that they are designed to avoid bias by randomly selecting different representative areas within a grove for sampling, avoiding border rows, and selecting fruit and/or leaves within a tree randomly.
+Of these, three general ap- proaches are in widespread use: 1) determining the percentage of fruit and/or leaves infested with rust mites; 2) qualitative rating scales; and 3) individual adult mite counts taken from fruit on randomly selected trees.
+These sampling approaches are similar in that they are designed to avoid bias by randomly selecting different representative areas within a grove for sam- pling, avoiding border rows, and selecting fruit and/or leaves within a tree randomly.